Food Access and Security

 Picture of green vegetables growing in a garden

-The Colorado Health Foundation believes all Coloradans should have dignified and dependable access to enough affordable, nutritious food.
-Five years ago, we made an important commitment to supporting an aspirational five-year plan that has – through tremendous partnerships – resulted in Colorado’s Blueprint to End Hunger.
-As our five-year commitment draws to a close in 2024, we look forward to seeing sustained and continued change around this critical issue in Colorado, particularly given the community voice and power that is present in this space now more than ever before.
+After making $47.4 million in investments, our five-year commitment ended in 2024.
+We look forward to seeing sustained and continued change around this critical issue in Colorado, particularly given the community voice and power that is present in this space more than ever before.

 Press enter / return on your keyboard to search